 - A. Recognizing that curriculum approval rests solely with the Board, the basic responsibility for curriculum development, however, shall rest jointly with the Superintendent, Building Principals, any district-wide administrator employed by the district and the Association to: - 1.
 Provide leadership to the schools, individually and system-wide. - 2.
-Coordinate the planning so that a common direction of action is provided for the school system. - B. If there arises a situation where supplies and/or equipment is requisitioned, but the Administration has reasonably determined that funds are not available at that time, the staff member(s) shall be involved in prioritizing what shall be ordered. - C. The Administration shall determine which teacher shall be asked to participate in curriculum development and Course of Study revisions, IAT meetings, 504 meetings, IEP meetings, ETR meetings, TBT meetings, DLT meetings, and BLT meetings, and any other similar meetings and how much time shall be allocated for such activity.
+Coordinate the planning so that a common direction of action is provided for the school system.

+- B. If there arises a situation where supplies and/or equipment is requisitioned, but the Administration has reasonably determined that funds are not available at that time, the staff member(s) shall be involved in prioritizing what shall be ordered. - C. The Administration shall determine which teacher shall be asked to participate in curriculum development and Course of Study revisions, IAT meetings, 504 meetings, IEP meetings, ETR meetings, TBT meetings, DLT meetings, and BLT meetings, and any other similar meetings and how much time shall be allocated for such activity.
 Such activity shall be done during the school day, during the summer, or outside of the school day, at the option of the Administration.
-When teachers are required to participate in such activities during the summer or outside of the school day, they shall be paid at the Internal Substitute Rate.

-D. The SELDTA President or designee shall be a permanent member of the District Leadership Team.
+When teachers are required to participate in such activities during the summer or outside of the school day, they shall be paid at the Internal Substitute Rate. - D. The SELDTA President or designee shall be a permanent member of the District Leadership Team.
 The Board and the Association agree that building principals have the right to select members of their building's Building Leadership Teams (BLT) as they deem appropriate.
-However, in each building, not more than one (1) such teacher appointee to the BLT shall be with the mutual consent of the building principal and the SELDTA President.
+However, in each building, not more than one (1) such teacher appointee to the BLT shall be with the mutual consent of the building principal and the SELDTA President. - E. Through the DLT and BLT processes, to foster increased ownership and participation in the district-sponsored professional development (PD), including waiver days, the Administration and staff in each building agree to share ideas for programs of interest to staff when developing and providing PD that aligns with the District's goals.
+For teachers whose assignments would not benefit from the planned PD, meaningful and relevant alternatives will be explored by the teacher DLT member who represents "specials" (e.g. art, music, PE, health, technology) teachers.
+The PD content and/or programs selected shall not be subject to the provisions of Article 3.